simplisticated/Direct/README.md

 let scene = Scene(rootNavigationController: navigationController)
 ```

-It's highly recommended to create extension for `Scene` class and provide static variables describing new scenes like we did in [Preparations](#preparations) section.
+It's highly recommended to create extension for `Scene` class and provide static variables describing new scenes like it's done in [Preparations](#preparations) section.

 Switching between scenes is simple: